palletorsson/partybox/README.md

 }
 </pre>

-Exit and save and restart your pi
+Exit and save

+Restart your pi.

 * Setup the the wifi-network as a honeypot.
 This will allow anyone with Wi-Fi on their laptop or phone to connect to the PI using the SSID "partyBox" and in the end it will allow of interaction with the local server.